 The final step is conducting the double close, which involves coordinating with title companies and attorneys to ensure both transactions occur smoothly.
 Timing is critical, as both transactions typically happen on the same day.
 The investor uses transactional funding to purchase the property from Seller A and then immediately sells it to Buyer C, repaying the financing with the proceeds from the sale.

-Section 3: Advantages of Double Closing
+Advantages of Double Closing in Real Estate

 Profit Potential